-This avocado face mask is an all natural, simple, homemade facial mask that uses the power of nature to help tone, condition, and refresh your skin.
+This avocado face mask is an all natural, simple, homemade avocado mask that uses the power of nature to help tone, condition, and refresh your skin.

 My family has made some major changes over the past few years to embrace a more “back to basics” lifestyle.
 You know, things like eating real food, making our own toxic-free products, and connecting with mother nature a little more.
 And the one message that keeps surfacing for us is: